ABOUT

 I believe that healing happens when we have a space to be seen, held, and supported—allowing us to tend to our emotional wounds and reconnect with our joy, freedom, and aliveness.

 I am here as a guide and supporter, giving you a safe space to reflect, feel, and grow.
-Together, we’ll honor the ways you have protected yourself to survive, cultivate self-compassion, and help you reconnect with yourself and relationships from a place of healing.
+Together, we’ll honor the ways you have protected yourself to survive, cultivate self-compassion, and help you reconnect with yourself and relationships from a place of self-compassion.

 -